 Many – maybe most – stars in the universe are binary, meaning that two relatively nearby stars revolve around the center of gravity of the pair.
 If one of them is below the Chandrasekhar limit and so becomes a white dwarf, it may pick up matter radiated by its twin.
 If enough such matter is accreted to its surface, it may become massive enough, compared to the Chandrasekhar limit, that the electron degeneracy7)Another name for the Exclusion Principal can no longer support it and it explodes into a Type Ia supernova (SNIa).
 Such objects are extraordinarily bright.8)The most recently viewed one in our galaxy was observed in 1572 by the young Danish astronomer Tycho Brahe.
 They are important to cosmologists as they all burn with the same luminosity, making them standard “candles” which can be used to estimate their distance from the Earth (by their apparent brightness) and their speed (from the Doppler shift of their spectra, known as the red shift).
-In this way, astronomers have measured the speed of galaxies and discovered that the expansion of space has accelerated for the last 7 billion years.
+In this way, astronomers have measured the speed and distance of galaxies and made an extraordinary discovery: The expansion of space has been accelerating for the last 7 billion years.

 Stars are important, but there are larger and smaller structures in the universe.
 We live on one of them.
 So on to galaxies, clusters and large-scale structures.